HarshGurnani/cse15l-lab-reports/LabReport5.md

 /PATCH?u=<name_to_search>=<name_to_replace>
 ```

 Unconventially, the route uses two equal signs, in order to separate the name we are searching for and the name we want to replace it with.
 This solution works as a URL, but in an actual application we could implement it differently so it shows up nicely in a graphical user interface.
+If two names are not passed in, an error message saying "Insufficient Arguments" is printed to the screen.

 <img width="284" alt="LabReport5_6" src="https://user-images.githubusercontent.com/68934498/224522070-3d051bf0-6ff0-4aec-9ee2-93c9ab6ca9a2.png">